juancabrera/react-smooth-scroll-mixin/README.md

 1. Make sure that the container that you would like to scroll has a ref named `scrollContainer`; and

 2. Right now it relies on Greensock's TweenLite for handling cross-browser positioning and smooth updates via `transform`, but its by no means a requirement.
 Simply replace the ref with your own.

+3. On scroll, the total percentage is set on the state under `scrollPercentage`.
+Use this if you would like to coordinate scroll layers for parallax or sync with GreenSock's TimelineMax.

 Example